chiaracaprasi/simple_shell/README.md

 exit
 ```

 ## 🦀 Example of usage
+Full Path name E.G:
+-> /bin/ls

 ## 🪲 Known bugs
+### seperator bug

-the ';' seperator will only work if there is a space
+the ';' seperator will only work if there is a space either side of it
 - (ls ; rm *.c) will work
 - (ls;rm *.c) will not work.